openstack-archive/congress-specs/specs/pike/policy-library.rst

   #.
 Administrator peruses policies in library
   #.
 Administrator clicks on an interesting policy, which brings up a textbox
      (or more sophisticated policy editor) to customize.
   #.
-Administrator clicks on a ‘Create’ button that creates that policy.
+Administrator clicks on a 'Create' button that creates that policy.

 Below are the specific functionalities needed to support these workflows.